 Performance-based Scoring Methodology

-Medicare Promoting Interoperability Program Score
+Medicare Promoting Interoperability Program Scoring

-Beginning in 2019, eligible hospitals and critical access hospitals (CAHs) will be required to report certain measures from the Promoting Interoperability Program’s four objectives, with performance-based scoring occurring at the individual measure-level.
-Each measure is scored based on the eligible hospital or CAH’s performance for that measure, except for the measures associated with the Public Health and Clinical Data Exchange objective, which require a yes/no attestation.
+Eligible hospitals and CAHs are required to report certain measures from the Medicare Promoting Interoperability Program’s four objectives, with performance-based scoring occurring at the individual measure-level.
+Each measure is scored based on the eligible hospital or CAH’s performance for that measure, except for the measures associated with the Public Health and Clinical Data Exchange objective, which require a Yes/No attestation.

-The scores for each of the individual measures are added together to calculate the total Promoting Interoperability score of up to 100 possible points for each eligible hospital or CAH.
-For the CY 2022 reporting period, a total score of 50 points or more will satisfy the requirement to report on the objectives and measures of meaningful use, which is one of the requirements for an eligible hospital or CAH to be considered a meaningful EHR user and avoid a downward payment adjustment.
-Eligible hospitals or CAHs scoring below 50 points will not be considered meaningful EHR users and could be subject to a downward payment adjustment.
+The scores for each of the individual measures are added together to calculate the total score of up to 105 possible points for each eligible hospital or CAH.
+For the CY 2022 reporting period, a total score of 60 points or more will satisfy the requirement to report on the objectives and measures of meaningful use, which is one of the requirements for an eligible hospital or CAH to be considered a meaningful EHR user and avoid a downward payment adjustment.
+Eligible hospitals or CAHs scoring below 60 points will not be considered meaningful EHR users and could be subject to a downward payment adjustment.